magento/devdocs/src/cloud/docker/docker-config-sources.md

 ## Build a custom Docker Compose configuration

 Instead of building the `docker-compose.yaml` file using the {{site.data.var.ece }} project configuration.
 You can use the `ece-docker build:custom:compose` CLI command to build a custom `docker-compose.yaml` file with the configuration you supply.
-The CLI configuration is the quickest way to change some settings in a desired environnment.
+The CLI configuration is the quickest way to change some settings in a desired environment.

 You provide the configuration as a JSON array as shown in [Example 1](#example-1).